-Television
+Television.

-The coach is cable ready and as standard equipment has a television in the dash overhead.
-An optional television may be installed in the bedroom.
+The coach is cable ready and as standard equipment has a television in the dash overhead, with an optional television in the bedroom.
 The televisions are powered by 120 volt electricity.
 Your coach must be plugged into shore power, or the generator running, in order for the television to work.
-If your coach is equipped with the Heart Inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
+If your coach is equipped with the optional inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
 For more information on this, see Chapter 7 of this manual.
-The television operation is similar to most televisions used in the home.
+The operation of the TV is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu UP and DOWN.
 The remote control has these in addition to many other function keys.
 Please consult your television Owner's Manual for further information.
-There are two jacks installed for the televisions to receive the antenna signal.
+One television jack is installed as standard equipment.
+An additional jack may be optioned.